Bridesmaids (2011 film): Plot

-Annie Walker is a single underachieving down-on-her-luck woman in her mid-thirties living in Milwaukee.
-Her bakery failed due to the recession, wiping out her savings, and causing her boyfriend to leave her.
-Having lost her passion, she works a stressful, underpaid job at a jewelry store and shares an apartment with weird British immigrant siblings Gil and Brynn.
-Annie has a casual sexual relationship with the wealthy and self-absorbed Ted, who treats her like an object.
-The only positive presence in her life is her lifelong best friend, Lillian.
+Annie Walker is a young, single woman living in Milwaukee.
+Following the Great Recession, her bakery went out of business.
+She now works a stressful, underpaid job at a jewelry store and shares an apartment with obnoxious roommates.
+She regularly has casual sex with the wealthy, self-absorbed Ted.
+The only positive presence in Annie's life is her lifelong best friend, Lillian.

 When Lillian becomes engaged to her boyfriend Doug, she asks Annie to be her maid of honor.

-At the engagement party, Annie meets Lillian's bridesmaids: Lillian's long married and cynical cousin Rita; Lillian's naïve newlywed coworker Becca; Doug's raunchy, foul-mouthed but friendly sister Megan; and the wealthy and snobby Helen, Doug's boss' trophy wife.
-Annie and Helen are instantly jealous of each other's friendship with Lillian and become increasingly competitive for her attention.
-However, Helen genuinely puts in the effort to be friends with Annie, despite the latter's hostility towards her.
+At the engagement party, Annie meets Lillian's other bridesmaids: Lillian's cousin Rita; Lillian's coworker Becca; Doug's sister Megan; and Helen, the wife of Doug's boss.
+Annie and Helen are jealous of each other's friendships with Lillian and compete for her attention.

-Annie takes the bridal party to a Brazilian steak restaurant before visiting an upscale bridal shop, where Helen uses her influence to gain entry as Annie failed to make a reservation.
-While trying on gowns, the entire party – except Helen, who chose not to eat – begins vomiting and experiencing uncontrollable diarrhea from food poisoning, with Lillian voiding her bowels in the middle of the street while wearing a wedding dress.
+Lillian and her bridesmaids have lunch at a restaurant chosen by Annie.
+Annie then takes them to a high-end bridal boutique to shop for dresses.
+With the exception of Helen (who did not eat the meat at the restaurant), the women are all stricken with food poisoning.
+As Rita vomits into a toilet at the boutique, Becca vomits on Rita and Megan defecates into the bathroom sink.
+While wearing an haute couture wedding dress, Lillian tries to rush through traffic to reach another bathroom; she then succumbs to diarrhea, defecating in the street.

-Annie's suggestion for a bachelorette party at Lillian's parents' lake house is overruled in favor of a Las Vegas trip planned by Helen.
-Unable to afford a first-class ticket and too proud to allow Helen to pay, Annie books a ticket in economy class.
-Annie accepts a sedative and liquor from Helen to calm her massive fear of flying and she begins to hallucinate, ending in a paranoid outburst leading to her being apprehended by a U.S. Air Marshal.
-The plane makes an emergency landing and the party takes a bus back home.
-Annie apologizes, but Lillian decides it's best if Helen takes over planning the bridal shower and wedding.
+Annie's subsequent suggestion for a bachelorette party at Lillian's parents' lake house is overruled in favor of a Las Vegas trip planned by Helen.
+On the plane to Vegas, Annie accepts a sedative and liquor from Helen to alleviate her fear of flying and becomes intoxicated and belligerent toward airline staff.
+Annie then starts hallucinating and suffers a paranoid breakdown that culminates in her being apprehended by a U.S. Air Marshal (with help from Megan, who tackles her).
+The plane makes an emergency landing, and the party takes a bus home.
+Lillian then allows Helen to take over the planning of the bridal shower and wedding.